By Kerry Kraus, travel writer

 buildings are barrier-free.
 The contact phone number is (870) 673-7001.

 One of the state's most enduring attractions is The Great Passion Play

-in Eureka Springs.
+in Eureka Springs, another popular family vacation destination.
 The focal point of the sprawling entertainment

 complex is the play itself, which portrays Christ's final days on earth.